swaap18/loan-ui/README.md

     ng add @angular/material
 9. ng test --code-coverage to generate coverage of code

+10. npm install newrelic
+11. Copy newrelic.js from node_modules/newrelic into the root directory of your application.

+    Set a value for app_name.

+    Replace the license_key value with your New Relic license key from Step 1.
+12.

 Move to Project folder and execute following git command
 1. git init